 During the antenatal period the fetal Medicine Obstetric and Midwifery team ensure that the couple are aware that they can contact the antenatal department, Monday - Friday for any queries or support required and assist with communication between the couple and the wider multi-disciplinary / agency team.

-In agreement with the family, the family GP and Public Health Nurse would also be notified of the result and referrals so an antenatal contact can be offered.
+In agreement with the family, the family GP would also be notified of the result and referrals.

 Managing the Care of Mother and Baby

 1. Establishing And Giving The Diagnosis